andrasq/node-qibl/README.md

 Return a recursive copy of `node2` with all properties that are also present in `node1` removed, leaving only the properties where node2 differs from node1.
 Properties must be `===` strict equal to match.
-Only `isHash()` hashes are recursed into, not class instances.
+Only `isHash()` hashes and arrays are recursed into, not class instances.
+If two arrays differ, the differing elements are returned at their original offsets.

     qibl.difftree(
         { v: 0, a: { b: 2 } },